1. Home

 Replace

-To mitigate climate change and marine plastic pollution, we are focusing on the research of post-consumer recycled(PCR) materials, plastic alternatives, and biomass-derived materials with low environmental impact―and promoting their use.
+To mitigate climate change and marine plastic pollution, we are focusing on the research of post-consumer recycled (PCR) materials, plastic alternatives, and bio-based materials with low environmental impact — and promoting their use.
+For example, packaging of some Clé de Peau Beauté and ELIXIR products is made from recycled plastic.

-2. *2:For promotional materials of premium Japanese brands, such as set cases and hooks.
+• *3:For promotional materials of premium Japanese brands, such as set cases and hooks.

-Initiatives to Build a Circular Economic Model
+Initiatives to Build a Circular Model

 Shiseido started a new scheme to collect used plastic cosmetics packaging in stores, utilizing a wide range of business partners and consumer touchpoints.
 As well as increasing consumer awareness about the value of used containers as a recyclable resource, we hope the scheme will help drive wider behavioral change in society and encourage competitors and companies in other industries to implement circular models.